Contents

 Introducing: The three energy systems!

-Energy Systems in the Body
+The Different Energy Systems in the Body that Create ATP

-Anaerobic - ATP-PCr (phosphagen system)
+Anaerobic - ATP-PCr (phosphagen system), also known as ATP CP System

-Anaerobic - Glycolytic system
+Anaerobic System - Glycolytic system

 This energy system would be next in line to produce ATP once the ATP-PCr system has run its course.

-This energy system relies on dietary carbohydrates to supply glucose and glycogen (stored glucose) to create ATP through a process called glycolysis.
-Similar to the ATP-PCr system, this system also does not require oxygen for the process of glycolysis.
+This energy system relies on dietary carbohydrates to supply glucose and muscle glycogen (stored glucose in muscles) to create ATP through a process called glycolysis.

 Though, there are two ways this energy system can be used.